dheeraj009joshi/mernStack-reach-node/README.md

 # Time Logger Project
-This project is created and maintained by Dheeraj Joshi (dheeraj009joshi) & Akash kumar (theakash07)

 ## Overview

-The Time Logger project is a collaborative effort by Akash Kumar and Dheeraj Joshi to develop a web application for tracking and logging time efficiently.
+The Time Logger project is a collaborative effort by Akash Kumar (theakash07) & Dheeraj Joshi (dheeraj009joshi) to develop a web application for tracking and logging time efficiently.
 This project leverages technologies such as React for the front end and Node.js for the backend.

 ## Table of Contents